-Through the use of a Bring Your Own Device (BYOD) policy, businesses can significantly increase employee productivity.
-However, this is only possible if the policy is comprehensive and works for all employee devices.
+Through the use of a Bring Your Own Device (BYOD) policy, businesses can significantly increase employee productivity and reduce overall costs.
+However, this is only possible if the policy is comprehensive and works for all employee devices, thereby taking all possible variables into account.
 When developing your own policy, it’s helpful to ask preliminary questions in order to determine the needs of your business.
 We’ve compiled a list of four questions to ask when creating a BYOD policy to help with the process.

 Who has access?

-The ability to confirm that the employee making use of the policy has the authorization to do so is paramount.
+Without methods of access authorization, it’s possible your data will become compromised, which can be catastrophic.
+Therefore, having the ability to ensure that the employees making use of the policy have the authorization to do so is paramount in order to maintain security.
 To accomplish this, you can require employees to answer a series of security questions or log in using multiple password gateways.
-Include a single sign-on to verify the user’s identity as part of the Enterprise Mobility Management (EMM) solution’s authorization process.
+In addition to this, include a single sign-on to verify the user’s identity as part of the Enterprise Mobility Management (EMM) solution’s authorization process.

 What devices are being used?